ChienChienChien/Material_Forecasting_System/README.md

 It consolidates expected daily raw material delivery, forecast consumption, and inventory into a single matrix, using color coding to flag warning and shortage conditions so users can quickly identify at-risk raw materials and the dates on which issues will occur.

 Orange indicates that forecast inventory is below the alert threshold for the day (set to 200 in this example); red indicates that forecast inventory is below zero.

-We introduce inventory and "available" inventory as key indicator for different raw material management.
-Some materials must still undergo trial melting, composition verification, and release procedures after stock in before they can be used in production.
-Only watching inventory may therefore show sufficient quantities even though the materials have not yet been released for producing.

 <table>
   <tr>